buildingSMART/IFC4.3.x-development/docs/schemas/shared/IfcSharedBldgElements/Types/IfcRoofTypeEnum.md

 Roofs which are subdivided into more than these basic shapes or roofs with non-regular shapes (free form roofs) have the type _FREEFORM_.

-> HISTORY&nbsp; New enumeration in IFC2x.
+> HISTORY  New enumeration in IFC2x.

 ## Items